kiba/Writings/atg/chp4_welcome_to_the_future.md

 "You're downright cheap," Cromwell recalled.
 "At least compared to government contractors."

 "My time is expensive," Swift said.
 "There are thousands of other things that I could be doing right now, but the survival of Earth come first, yeah?
-Anyway, I do want your money, but it's going to be in the form of a corporation formed on both side that understand that the survival of humanity is at stake."
+I do want your money, but it's going to be in the form of a corporation formed on both side that understand that the survival of humanity is at stake.
+Then the price you're paying to my business will be more comparable to those contractors, but it will be cheaper than the eye-gouging businesses."

 ***
 **General George Hammond**